Gregorian calendar: Adoption

 Although Gregory's reform was enacted in the most solemn of forms available to the Church, the bull had no authority beyond the Catholic Church (of which he was the supreme religious authority) and the Papal States (which he personally ruled).
-The changes that he was proposing were changes to the civil calendar, over which he had no authority.
-They required adoption by the civil authorities in each country to have legal effect.
+The changes that he was proposing were changes to the civil calendar, which required adoption by the civil authorities in each country to have legal effect.

-The bull Inter gravissimas became the law of the Catholic Church in 1582, but it was not recognised by Protestant Churches, Eastern Orthodox Churches, Oriental Orthodox Churches, and a few others.
-Consequently, the days on which Easter and related holidays were celebrated by different Christian Churches again diverged.
+The bull Inter gravissimas became the law of the Catholic Church in 1582, but it was not recognised by Protestant churches, Eastern Orthodox churches, Oriental Orthodox churches, and a few others.
+Consequently, the days on which Easter and related holidays were celebrated by different Christian churches again diverged.

 On 29 September 1582, Philip II of Spain decreed the change from the Julian to the Gregorian calendar.
 This affected much of Roman Catholic Europe, as Philip was at the time ruler over Spain and Portugal as well as much of Italy.
-In these territories, as well as in the Polish–Lithuanian Commonwealth (ruled by Anna Jagiellon) and in the Papal States, the new calendar was implemented on the date specified by the bull, with Julian Thursday, 4 October 1582, being followed by Gregorian Friday, 15 October.
+In these territories, as well as in the Polish–Lithuanian Commonwealth and in the Papal States, the new calendar was implemented on the date specified by the bull, with Julian Thursday, 4 October 1582, being followed by Gregorian Friday, 15 October.
 The Spanish and Portuguese colonies followed somewhat later de facto because of delay in communication.
 The other major Catholic power of Western Europe, France, adopted the change a few months later: 9 December was followed by 20 December.

 Many Protestant countries initially objected to adopting a Catholic innovation; some Protestants feared the new calendar was part of a plot to return them to the Catholic fold.
 For example, the British could not bring themselves to adopt the Catholic system explicitly: the Annexe to their Calendar (New Style) Act 1750 established a computation for the date of Easter that achieved the same result as Gregory's rules, without actually referring to him.

 Britain and the British Empire (including the eastern part of what is now the United States) adopted the Gregorian calendar in 1752.
 Sweden followed in 1753.

 Prior to 1917, Turkey used the lunar Islamic calendar with the Hijri era for general purposes and the Julian calendar for fiscal purposes.
 The start of the fiscal year was eventually fixed at 1 March and the year number was roughly equivalent to the Hijri year (see Rumi calendar).
 As the solar year is longer than the lunar year this originally entailed the use of "escape years" every so often when the number of the fiscal year would jump.
 From 1 March 1917 the fiscal year became Gregorian, rather than Julian.
-On 1 January 1926 the use of the Gregorian calendar was extended to include use for general purposes and the number of the year became the same as in most other countries.
+On 1 January 1926, the use of the Gregorian calendar was extended to include use for general purposes and the number of the year became the same as in most other countries.